Poland says it shot down Russian drones that violated its airspace during strikes on Ukraine

 Russian attacks hit central and western Ukraine

-Meanwhile, Ukraine’s Air Force said Russia fired 415 strike and decoy drones, as well as 42 cruise missiles and one ballistic missiles overnight.
+Meanwhile, Ukraine’s Air Force said Russia fired 415 strike and decoy drones, as well as 42 cruise missiles and one ballistic missile overnight.

 Ukrainian air defenses intercepted or jammed 386 drones and 27 cruise missiles, according to the report.